Kyancutta, South Australia: History

-In 1986, a memorial park was established to honour the pioneers of agricultural settlement in the area.
+On 29 March 1986, Polkdinney Park was opened as a Jubilee 150 project, as a memorial park to honour the pioneers of agricultural settlement in the area.

-Economy
+Description

+The town was described in 2004 as a "tiny wheatbelt town at the northern extremity of the Eyre Peninsula... notable only for its wheat silo and its position as the point where Highway One heads south to Port Lincoln ... now very close to being a ghost town, sustained only by the passing motorists and the local wheat and sheep farmers".

+Kyancutta Store was closed as of January 2021.

-The town now is the service centre for the surrounding agricultural districts, with cereal crops and sheep grazing the prevalent industries.
+The town is the service centre for the surrounding agricultural districts, with cereal crops and sheep grazing the prevalent industries.
 Grain silos for storage of wheat and field peas are located in Kyancutta at the railway station on the Eyre Peninsula Railway to Port Lincoln.